 BroadbandFabric NetworkPlan – kickstart broadband deployment projects with the most granular and precise broadband data possible.
 The broadband data in the BroadbandFabric NetworkPlan is based on CostQuest’s Broadband Serviceable Location data tied directly to federal broadband initiatives.

-STRONG FOUNDATION OF ROOFTOP LEVEL LOCATION DATA TO SHOW USER LOCATIONS
+STRONG FOUNDATION OF LOCATION-LEVEL DATA TO SHOW USER LOCATIONS

 RELIABLE INFORMATION FOR EFFECTIVE DECISIONS & SUCCESSFUL PLANNING

 To make intelligent and effective decisions, it’s critical to have reliable information that guides you in the right direction.
-In the BroadbandFabric NetworkPlan dataset, every location is tied with insightful information such as BDC Service Availability data, Engineering and Construction, Costs and Economics, and Demand and Demographic data you can rely on to support your critical decision-making.
-With this data all wrapped into one dataset, you can be equipped with all the information you need to make intelligent and effective network and business decisions with confidence.
+Every location can be tied to insightful information such as Service Availability, Engineering and Construction, Costs and Economics, and Demand and Demographics data you can rely on to guide you toward precise broadband decision-making.

 BUILT BY BROADBAND & DATA SCIENCE EXPERTS YOU CAN RELY ON